ZX-80/SNES2ChannelF/README.md

 # Super Famicom Controller to Channel F

 The goal of this project was to connect a Nintendo SNES / Super Famicom controller to the Fairchild Channel F console.
 Both these devices use different protocols/connections for their respective controllers, so to translate and connect the two I used an Arduino Due.
 It's overkill for a simple project like this, but it's what I had on hand at the time.
-Included in this repo is the arduino code for the Arduino Due.
+Note that both system's controllers use active low data.

 ## Super Famicom Controller

 <img src="https://user-images.githubusercontent.com/44975876/155827176-da1adc80-9e00-4f97-bf77-bcbb8899ecbe.png" align="right" width="30%" />

-The Super Famicom uses a simple serial connection with 3 wires. *Latch* captures the button states in that moment.
+The Super Famicom uses a serial connection with 3 wires. *Latch* captures the button states in that moment.
 Then *Clock* is toggled 16 times to pull 16-bits (though only 12 are used) from the controllers internal shift register through *Data*.
 The Super Famicom console will poll the controller about 60 times a second.

 | Pin  | Description       | Color of wire |
 | ---- | ----------------- | ------------- |